 There are few studies that examine these hypotheses empirically.
-Parmar et al. (2011) evaluated whether the CBHI scheme protects household assets in rural Burkina Faso.
+Parmar et al. (2012) evaluated whether the CBHI scheme protects household assets in rural Burkina Faso.
 The assets are defined by the monetary value of goods and livestock owned by the households.
-Parmar et al. (2011) found that the scheme participation leads to increasing household assets.
+Parmar et al. (2012) found that the scheme participation leads to increasing household assets.
 Another interesting study is the work of Yilma et al. (2015) that assessed the impact of the CBHI scheme on household consumption, income, indebtedness, and livestock holdings in Ethiopia.
 The findings showed that the CBHI scheme reduced reliance on coping response, especially borrowing, but no evidence on livestock holdings was found.
-Due to the limited works on the indirect benefits of the CBHI scheme, more empirical evidence is needed, in particular, impacts on agriculture production.
+Due to the limited work on the indirect benefits of the CBHI scheme, more empirical evidence is needed, in particular, impacts on agriculture production.
+In this study, direct outcome is defined as the outcome indicators which are influenced by the direct outcomes, such as household's income, various expenditure categories (except health expenditure), agricultural production, livestock holdings.

-The impacts of the CBHI scheme on the indirect outcomes of informalsector households in rural villages of Lao People's Democratic Rupublic (PDR) is an appropriate case in point to test the hypotheses.
+The impacts of the CBHI scheme on the indirect outcomes of informal-sector households in rural villages of Lao People's Democratic Republic (PDR) is an appropriate case in point to test the hypotheses.
 Like many other developing countries, in order to promote health equity for self-employed people, the government of Lao PDR has focused on the implementation of the CBHI scheme since 2002.
-As the majority of the targeted population resides in remote villages and mainly depends upon labor-intensive rice production for income earning and subsistence, we hypothesize that the CBHI scheme increases rice yield and the number of livestock holdings of rural households.
+As the majority of the targeted population resides in remote villages and mainly depends upon labor-intensive rice production for income earning and subsistence, good health is often a key input of agriculture production.
+Unfortunately, we do not have the respondent's data on health status to test this hypothesis.
+Therefore, we assume that the CBHI scheme has improved the health condition of enrolled households, the improved health status might affect the productivity and reliance on coping responses, especially selling livestock.
 Thus, the objectives of this study are to investigate the impacts of the CBHI scheme on the rice production and livestock holdings among rural households in Savannakhet Province, Lao PDR.
 Based on subsample analysis, two additional research questions are examined:

-- 1. Do the impacts vary in the presence and absence of CBHI ex-members? - 2.
-Are the impacts divergent in the presence and absence of households engaged in the village fund?
+1. Do the impacts vary in the presence and absence of CBHI ex-members?

+2. Are the impacts divergent in the presence and absence of households engaged in village fund?